-NSW Health groups are working together and with partners to embed new ways of delivering care.
-The NSW Integrated Care Implementation (ICI) team works closely with their partners to integrate services, systems and improve experience and outcomes for patients, their families and carers.
+NSW Health works together with its partners to embed new ways of delivering care.
+The NSW Integrated Care Implementation (ICI) team works closely with their partners to integrate services, systems and improve experience and outcomes for patients, their families, and carers.

-In order to achieve these objectives, primary health networks have committed to aligning to state local health districts in order to improve frontline service delivery.
-Both local health districts and primary health networks aim to improve frontline service delivery by working to integrate primary, community and secondary sectors for the benefit of patients.
-As such, it is important for NSW Health to keep primary health networks and the Commonwealth up to date on our on-going integrated care initiatives and their findings.
+Both LHDs and PHNs aim to improve frontline service delivery by working to integrate primary, community and secondary sectors for the benefit of patients.
+As such, it is important for NSW Health to keep PHNs and the Commonwealth up to date on the ongoing integrated care initiatives and their findings.

-Leading Better Value Care (LBVC) is one of the programs that is accelerating value based healthcare in NSW.
+Leading Better Value Care (LBVC) is one of the programs that is accelerating value-based healthcare in NSW.
 It involves clinicians, networks and organisations working together on high-impact initiatives to improve outcomes and experiences for people with specific conditions.
 NSW Health has identified and scaled 13 evidence-based models or standards of care the fall within the scope of Leading Better Value Care.

-Commissioning for Better Value (CBV) is one of the state-wide programs accelerating the move to value based healthcare in NSW.
-Commissioning for Better Value outcomes involves review and evaluate, analyse service needs, implement service and design service.
+Commissioning for Better Value (CBV) is one of the state-wide programs accelerating the move toward value-based healthcare in NSW.
+In NSW Health, Commissioning for Better Value involves:

-Outputs are designed around the amount of activity being provided, whereas outcomes focus on the person receiving the service.
+Outputs are designed around the amount of activity being provided, while outcomes focus on the patient receiving the service.
 CBV provides a structure that puts the patient at the centre of service design, with a focus on measuring and achieving outcomes.
 Providing services that deliver improved outcomes for patients, clinicians and other end-users drives value within the health system.

 The Collaborative Commissioning program has five guiding principles: